MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/prune-branches.md

 If your branch `my-feature` no longer exists on GitHub, then after doing a fetch or pull, you'll have a local reference to remote branch that no longer exists on GitHub reference.
 As `origin/my-feature`

-It will appear when listing all branchs (including remote references_.
+It will appear when listing all branches (including remote references).

 ```sh
 $ git branch -a